L-Blondy/lb-lazy-images/README.md

 	return img;
 });
 ```
-Use the library to setup Lazy Loading :
+Setup Lazy Loading using the map :
 ```
-//Lazyload + add some nice animation on scroll:
 LazyLoader
 	.loadWithIO(imageMap)
 	.onVisible(img => img.classList.add('fadein'));
 ```
+And that's it !